DJone21111111/NOSQLDatabaseProject/IncidentManagementsSystemNOSQL/README.md

 No matter what username is entered, the system always displays the same confirmation message:

 “If the username exists, we have sent a reset link.”
+# Your email was added to the Database so you should receive the reset link.

 This protects user privacy.